official-stockfish/Stockfish/README.md

 ## Overview

-[StockfishNPS](https://github.com/Joachim26/Stockfish) is a slightly modified Stockfish for human play with nps reduction (nps ~= 1/waitms), randomized evaluation, search-depth-, and search-nodes-limit.
+[StockfishNPS](https://github.com/Joachim26/Stockfish) is a slightly modified Stockfish for human play with nps reduction (knps ~= 1/waitms), randomized evaluation, search-depth-, and search-nodes-limit.
 The strength of the first two modifications can be set in the uci options from 0 to 100, while search-depth may be limited to values from 1 to 20 and search-nodes to values up to 500000.
 All mods can be used in any combination together with UCI_Elo and Skill Level settings, to reduce the strength of the engine when playing against humans.
 With default settings, StockfishNPS plays exactly like the current Stockfish16_dev.
 Changing only Search_Nodes to 1 (or 5 or 10) reduces ELO roughly to 1400.
 That's a good starting point for additional option changes.
 Have fun!

 [Stockfish][website-link] is a free, powerful UCI chess engine derived from